Find out about applying to VCU School of Medicine programs

 There are many reasons why you should apply to attend VCU School of Medicine

 VCU is constantly working to keep its campuses and surrounding communities safe.
-Consistent with federal reporting requirements and in order to increase awareness about security matters, the VCU Police Department publishes crime and security reports online, including its annual security and fire safety report .
-[PDF]
+Consistent with federal reporting requirements and in order to increase awareness about security matters, the VCU Police Department publishes crime and security reports online, including its 2014 Crime Report .

 To request hard copies of this report, contact the VCU Police Department at (804) 828-1196.